varnav/filmcompress/README.md

 ## About hardware encoding

 Hardware encoder is multiple times faster, but software encoding (default) provides better quality and compatibility.
+My own testing shows that nVidia 20 series cards and later produce good results, but other cards may lack quality.

 ## About AV1